Nina1o1/my-menu/README.md

 - As a user, I can create a new recipe.
 - As a user, I can edit my recipe.
+- As a user, I can create category filter.
+- As a user, I can edit category filter.
+- As a user, I can filter my recipe via category.
 - As a user, I can delete my recipe.
+- As a user, I can delete category filter.

 - As a user, I can view all my recipes.
 - As a user, I can search a recipe via dish name.